DanySK/Slides-2020-Coordination-TimeFluid/content/_index.md

 ## *Dealing with time in*
 ## **Fixpoint-based computational fields**

-* Focus on "eventual behaviour"
+* Focus on "eventual behavior"
 * Mostly neglected / abstracted away

 ---